 The Administrative License Revocation (ALR)

 If you refuse to take a chemical test, then the arresting officer can confiscate your driver’s license and issue you a temporary driving permit.
 After the arrest, you have 15 days to request a hearing.

 The fifteen-day deadline is strictly enforced.
 If you fail to request a hearing within the allotted time, then you are deemed to have waived any right to contest the administrative suspension.

 If you do not request a hearing then the administrative suspension begins 40 days after the arrest.
 Your driver’s license is not automatically reinstated at the end of the suspension period.
 Instead, you must pay a $125 fee in order to get your driver’s license reinstated.

 The hearing takes place at the State Office of Administrative Hearings.
 ALR Hearing Request Form is used to request the hearing.
 It takes approximately 4 months to receive the notice of hearing.
-The ALR hearing is often consider one of the most important parts of the DWI case.
+The ALR hearing is often considered one of the most important parts of the DWI case.

-If you refused to take a chemical test of your breath or blood in Collin County then contact a criminal defense lawyer with Law Offices of Richard C. McConathy at (469) 304-3422.
-Our attorneys fight refusal cases throughout all of Collin County including McKinney, Allen, Plano, Frisco and Wylie, TX.
+If you refused to take a chemical test of your breath or blood in Collin County then contact a criminal defense lawyer with the Law Offices of Richard C. McConathy at (469) 304-3422.
+Our attorneys fight refusal cases throughout all of Collin County including McKinney, Allen, Plano, Frisco, and Wylie, TX.